aaa8300/nomadSkateCo/README.md

 # Nomad Skate Co.
 Mock Client Website

 ## Overview
-This website was created as part of a web development program through America On Tech.
-The challenge was to follow a *mock* client brief and redesign the site for *Nomad Skate Co.*, a fictional skateboard brand with a street art-inspired, community-driven identity.

-The goal was to create a bold, artistic, and responsive site that aligned with the brand's vision while demonstrating strong frontend development skills.
+This is a personal practice project where I designed and built a fictional website for a made-up skateboard brand called *Nomad Skate Co.*.
+I created the site to explore modern web design techniques and improve my frontend development skills.
+The goal was to build something creative and fully responsive while experimenting with layout, styling, and effects.

 ## What I Did
 - Built all components using **HTML**, **CSS**, and **Bootstrap**